 School was the perfect place to launch a new word, and since this was a

 major historical event, Nick wanted it to begin in exactly the right class—seventh-period language arts.

 Sitting three rows away, John

 blurted out, “I have an extra one you can borrow, Nick.”

 an anticipated outcome that guides your planned actions

 And then John made a big show of throwing it over to Nick, and Nick missed it on

-(followed by `to') in agreement with or accordant with
+in agreement with

 And the rest of the class went by